objEEdump/holidayhackchallenge/README.md

 Now, we could grab some more interesting stuff from the webserver.
 Source code, the files in [`/files`](http://52.34.3.80/files) we were previously unable to snag (including our goal `gnome.conf`), and any other logs or info we wanted.

 Just like Josh Wright hinted at in-game, we were able to combine that file upload feature to get that [LFI] attack.
-So, with everything pillage that we could, we could consider [SuperGnome 02] compromised!
+So, after pillaging everything we could, we could consider [SuperGnome 02] compromised!

 ![Local File Inclusion/Upload](screenshots/lfi_upload.png)